crollins18/intro-linux-scripting/modules/module1.md

 echo “cd resulted in $?
 (0 for success, 1 for failure)”
 ```

 This script simply prints out the script’s name and arguments before switching directories to the user’s downloads directory.
 Then, it reports if it was successful in switching directories.
-For now, don’t worry about the specifics of how we combine the variables with other text as this will be explored later in Module 3 - Concatenating Strings.
+For now, don’t worry about the specifics of how we combine the variables with other text as this will be explored later.

 For curious learners, a longer list of operations that can be performed on variables can be found on a tutorial site [here](https://ryanstutorials.net/bash-scripting-tutorial/bash-variables.php).